Whale Watching in Rhode Island [2026 Guide]

 Westerly

-Westerly was settled in 1661 by English settlers.
+Westerly was founded in 1661 by English settlers.
 In addition to its old buildings and rich history, it has a beautiful sandy shoreline that makes it the perfect Rhode Island beach destination by day – and maybe a little haunted by night.

 Block Island

 Each of Rhode Island’s cities and towns offers a unique experience, and there really is something here for everyone.
-Remember to reserve your tours in advance and dress in layers for the weather.
+Remember to reserve tours in advance and dress in layers for the weather.
 There’s a lot to explore!
 Prioritize what’s most important to you and then work in a few extras.
 This is the best way to create a fantastic memorable vacation.